pmchozas/termcat-conversion/README.md

-# Towards the Development a Mapping-based Conversion Platform for Terminological Resources
+# Mapping-based Conversion Service for Terminological Resources: The TERMCAT Use Case

 This is the repository for the Termcat use case of the Automatic Terminology Converters into RDF.